The museum collections reflect the daily lives of people in Doncaster from the 18th century to the present day.

 Great for a family picnic.
 Lots of space.

-Free admission but costs £4.00 parking per car.
+Free admission but costs £5.00 parking per car (card payment only).

 Rufford Abbey, Ollerton, Nottinghamshire, NG22 9DF

-With activity trails, play areas, bike hire, wild running and mountain biking trails,Ā Sherwood PinesĀ will set the scene for a great day out for all.
+With activity trails, play areas, bike hire, wild running and mountain biking trails, Sherwood Pines will set the scene for a great day out for all.

 We have visited this place a lot and love it every time.
-They often have different trails available such as the Zog Trail and more recently Farmageddon, which was really interactive.
-The kids loved it.
+They often have different trails available such as the Gruffalo orienteering challenge and the newer Superworm trail, which is really interactive.

-Great place to cycle – lots of bike trails to suit all abilities.
-There are someĀ purpose built World War I trenches too that you can climb down in to – it’s a little walk to find them.
+It’s a great place to cycle, there are lots of bike trails to suit all abilities.
+There are some purpose built World War I trenches too that you can climb down into – it’s a little walk to find them.

 Edwinstowe, Mansfield NG21 9JL

-Thoresby Park, about 40 mins from Doncaster, is a lovely place to visit all year round with a range of attractions for all of the family no matter how young or old.
+Thoresby Park is a lovely place to visit all year round with a range of attractions for the whole family.

 Beautiful surroundings, arts and crafts gallery, outside play area and seasonal trails.
-There is lots of space to run around and picnic.
+There’s lots of space to run around and picnic.

 There is a licensed cafe and some shops in the courtyard.